Azure/azure-iot-sdks/doc/get_started/node-run-sample.md

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   Make sure desktop is ready as per instructions given on [Prepare your development environment][setup-devbox].
+-   Make sure desktop is ready as per instructions given on [Prepare your development environment](https://github.com/Azure/azure-iot-sdks/blob/master/doc/get_started/node-devbox-setup.md).

 <a name="Build"></a>
 # Step 3: Build and Run the sample